 Japan Emperor turns 83, thanks public over abdication wish

 Japan's Emperor Akihito waves to well-wishers as he appears on the bullet-proofed balcony of the Imperial Palace in Tokyo, Friday, Dec.
 23, 2016, to mark his 83rd birthday.
-Well-wishers cheer Japan's Emperor Akihito with his imperial families appear on the bullet-proofed balcony of the Imperial Palace in Tokyo, Friday, Dec.
-23, 2016.
+Japan's Emperor Akihito waves to well-wishers as he appears on the bullet-proofed balcony of the Imperial Palace in Tokyo, Friday, Dec.
+23, 2016, to mark his 83rd birthday.

 Discussions